Livia: On television and film

+The 2021 Sky Atlantic series Domina relates the rise of the Roman Principate with a focus on Livia's role and relationships.
+She is portrayed as having sworn a sacred oath to her father's shade to restore the Republic and to be playing a long con to that effect in concert with Gn.
+Calpurnius Piso.
+The child Livia is played by Meadow Nobrega, the adolescent and young adult Livia by Nadia Parkes, and the adult Livia by Kasia Smutniak.

 Descendants

 Her marriage with Augustus produced only one pregnancy, which miscarried.
 However, through her sons by her first husband, Tiberius and Drusus, she was a direct ancestor of all of the Julio-Claudian emperors as well as most of the extended Julio-Claudian imperial family.